-The battle to save sugary cereal
+Chocolate, cinnamon, and unicorns: Inside the last-ditch effort to save sugary cereals

 Changing consumer preferences have hurt General, Kellogg and Post, the largest cereal producers in the United States.
 General Mills' overall sales have dropped for three straight years and Kellogg's have declined four years in a row.

-They have expanded their lineups in recent years to spark growth.
+Millennials have been at the front of the shift to healthier and more portable snacks, and companies have expanded their lineups in recent years to spark growth.

 General Mills bought Annie's organic pastas and snacks for $820 million in 2014 and Blue Buffalo pet food for $8 billion earlier this year.
 Kellogg dished out $600 million for RXBar, and Post paid $1.5 billion for breakfast sausage maker Bob Evans Farms last year.